profshrestha/profshrestha.github.io/index.md

 # Dr. Sudhir Shrestha

-Dr. Sudhir Shrestha is an Associate Professor of Electrical Engineering at California State University, Sonoma State (SSU).
-He holds a Ph.D. and a bachelor's degree in Electrical Engineering.
-Prior to joining SSU, he held academic and research positions at Miami University (OH) and Purdue University in Indianapolis, and held technical roles in the private sector in Nepal.
+Dr. Shrestha is a tenured Associate Professor of Electrical Engineering at Sonoma State University, a campus of the California State University system.
+He holds both a Ph.D. and a bachelor’s degree in Electrical Engineering.
+Previously, he held research and academic positions at Purdue University in Indianapolis and Miami University in Ohio.
+He also founded an internet service and hardware company and held technical roles in the private sector in Nepal.

 ## Areas of Expertise

-- Sensing Breath VOCs for Diabetes
+- VOC Sensing and Breath VOC Sensors
 - Robotics
 - Artificial Intelligence (AI)
-- Embedded Computing
+- Embedded Systems
-- Biomedical Devices
+- Leadership, Project Management, and Academic Adminstration

 ### Highlights

 He holds seven patents and has authored more than 35 publications.
 Dr. Shrestha is a tenured professor at SSU and a Senior Member of IEEE.
 He has received research awards, including NSF Smart and Connected Health and CSU Biotech Faculty Research grants.

+### Current Projects

+Breath VOC Sensors:
+Dr. Shrestha's team developing a breath-based VOC sensor capable of predicting diseases and health conditions.
+This work has resulted in a patent and several peer-reviewed publications detailing the design and findings.
+His team have successfully completed a pilot clinical study, with both the results and methodology available in the public domain.

+Robotics and AI:
+Dr. Shrestha's team is exploring innovative frontiers in robotics and artificial intelligence through multiple research projects.
+His team has published several findings and continue to expand our contributions to the field.
+He also founded a robotics course and lab at Sonoma State University, which he currently teaches.

+Intelligent Systems Lab:
+Founded in 2017, the Intelligent Systems Lab focuses on the design and development of intelligent hardware and software systems.
+The lab has produced a patent, numerous publications and technical reports, received multiple grants, awards, and recognitions, and mentored students across graduate, undergraduate, and K–12 levels.

 #### Appointments